viettrung9012/clean-code-series/chapter-08.md

 ![Transmitter Adapter](https://ewegithub.sb.karmalab.net/EWE/clean-code-series/blob/master/images/chapter-08-figure-01.png "Transmitter Adapter")

-We insulted the `CommunicationController` class from the Transmitter API (which was out of our control and undefined).
+We insulated the `CommunicationController` class from the Transmitter API (which was out of our control and undefined).
 By using our own application-specific interface, we kept our `CommunicationController` code clean and expressive.
 Once the Transmitter API was defined, we wrote the `TransmitterAdapter` to bridge the gap.
 **The *Adapter* encapsulated the interaction with the API and provides a single place to change when the API evolves.**